j-clavoie/html-code-cleaner-tools/README.md

 Before to save and publish the HTML code, execute this function to clean the code and set special coding to uniform the code.

 The function will:
-+ Delete domains stored in Extension's properties inside A and IMG tags.
-This step is optional, it can be disabled in Extension's properties
++ Do the same than Begin function but:
-+ Apply all Search and Replace stored in the Extension's properties
+  + Convert French number with no-blank-space (optional)
-+ Set no-blank-space in French number.
-This step can be disabled in Extension's properties
+  + Apply all Search and Replace stored in the Extension's properties for the End property

 <br />

 ### **HTML - Convert special characters**
-This funciton is very simple, only have to execute the function and all characters will be converted.
+This function is very simple, only have to execute the function and all characters will be converted.

 The pairs (character = HTML code) are stored in a JSON file in the ```[extension folder]/lib/special_characters.json```